-Alika Milova will represent Estonia with the song “Bridges”, written by her and Dutch songwriter Wouter Hardy, at the upcoming 67th edition of the Eurovision Song Contest, due to be hosted in Liverpool, the UK, from 9-13 May.
+Alika Milova represented Estonia with the song “Bridges”, written by her and Dutch songwriter Wouter Hardy, at the 67th edition of the Eurovision Song Contest, hosted in Liverpool, the UK, from 9-13 May; she won eighth place in the contest’s final.

 Milova (20), born into a Russian-speaking family in the Estonian border town Narva, won the Eesti Laul, Estonia’s song competition to determine the country’s representative at the Eurovision Song Contest, convincingly.
 She received 42% of the public vote (the public voted by phone) with her song, “Bridges” that was also voted the best song by the international jury of the contest.